-- Fit a proper cable lug on the protective grounding cable. - Fasten the cable lug using the screw and the two washers, following the sequence illustrated below and tightening to a torque of 4.1 Nm.
-The connection point (9) is located on the underside of the inverter.
+• Fit a proper cable lug on the protective grounding cable.

+• Fasten the cable lug using the screw and the two washers, following the sequence illustrated below and tightening to a torque of 4.1 Nm.
+The connection point (19) is located on the underside of the inverter.

-Communication and control signal connections to the UNO-DM-COM KIT board (only for -X / -E version)
+Communication and control signal connections to the UNO-DM-COM KIT and UNO-DM-PLUS Ethernet COM KIT boards (only for -X / -E version)

-Each cable which must be connected to the UNO-DM-COM KIT or UNO-DM-PLUS-COM Ethernet KIT board connectors must be passed through the specific cable conduit present on the plastic shield of the mainboard, then it must be passed through the service cable glands present on the lower side of the inverter.
+Each cable which must be connected to the UNO-DM-COM KIT or UNO-DM-PLUS Ethernet COM KIT boards connectors and it must be passed through the service cable glands (20) present on the lower side of the inverter.
 An M25 cable gland (that takes cables from 10 mm to 17 mm in diameter) and a gasket with two holes to insert into the cable gland which enables two separate cables of a maximum diameter of 6 mm to be accommodated, are available.